+Magnitude:

-Magnitude: The threats to Palaemonella burnsi from habitat degradation and destruction from human activities (e.g., development; trash dumping or fill; introduction of nonnative fish), and predation by nonnative fish are of high magnitude because this species occurs in only four pool groups.
+The threats to Palaemonella burnsi from habitat degradation and destruction from human activities (e.g., development; trash dumping or fill; introduction of nonnative fish), and predation by nonnative fish are of high magnitude because this species occurs in only five pool groups.
 All individuals of this species within a pool may be adversely impacted by a single development project, dumping of trash or fill, release of nonnative fish in any of its four remaining sites.
-Collection of Palaemonella burnsi for sale or trade, and swimming and bathing in anchialine pools are potential threats.
+Collection of P. burnsi for sale or trade, and swimming and bathing in anchialine pools are potential threats.
+We are currently seeking information on the magnitude of threats to this species where it occurs outside of the United States.